- Faculty List

 Writing and Rhetoric

-Rhetoric, one of the oldest disciplines in the humanities, is fundamentally concerned with how persuasion circulates in society: what transpires in texts necessarily reflects, deflects, and impacts what happens outside of them.
-The study of rhetoric includes analyzing the circulation of influence, identities, seductions, ideologies, narratives, tropes, ideas, compromises, and effects across a wide variety of contexts: for example, digital media environments (digital rhetoric), marketing campaigns (advertising rhetoric), medical and scientific settings (rhetoric of science and technology), and the contemporary world of political activity and activism (rhetoric of social change—including feminist rhetoric, rhetoric of race, and environmental rhetoric).
+Rhetoric, one of the oldest disciplines in the humanities, is fundamentally concerned with how persuasion circulates in society.
+The study of rhetoric includes analyzing scholarly texts, digital media environments (digital rhetoric), material culture (visual rhetoric), marketing campaigns (advertising rhetoric), medical and scientific settings (rhetoric of science and technology), and both politics and activism (rhetoric of social change—including feminist rhetoric, rhetoric of race, and environmental rhetoric).